Staff

 Archaeologist | Field Director

-Ceileighn MacInnis works in the Mitigation division.
+Ceileighn MacInnis is part of our Field Director Team.
 She earned her BA in classics and anthropology from the University of Guelph and her MSc in classical studies from the University of Edinburgh.
 In 2022 she completed a post grad in Geographic Information Systems (GIS) from Fanshawe College.
 Ceileighn holds an Applied Research archaeological license and has worked in Ontario and Italy.

 Holly MacPherson

-Holly MacPherson works in the Business Affairs Division as a Clerical Administrator.
+Holly MacPherson works in Human Resources as a Clerical Administrator.
 Holly earned her HBA in English Literature from Carleton University and has a passion for Humanities and Cultural Heritage.
 Holly has over ten years of experience in customer service and clerical work in both the public and private sector.

 Elizabeth Matwey